BOOTS ONLINE DOCTOR SERVICE

 - complete a survey from us or give us feedback; and/or

-- purchase a prescription from us for a product dispensed by Boots, the payment confirmation for which shall be sent to us by Stripe (or such other payment processor as we appoint from time to time).
+- purchase a consultation from us for a product dispensed by Boots, the payment confirmation for which shall be sent to us by Stripe (or such other payment processor as we appoint from time to time).

 Indirectly from other sources.
 We may also collect personal data about you from third parties when: